Theological Writing Resources

 - Discuss how this experience and reflection will impact your future actions.

 - Do I need to integrate outside sources in my reflection?
-If so, how would you like for them to be cited?
+If so, how would you like them to be cited?

 - What should the tone of this paper be?
 Academic?
 Informal?
-Is it okay to use first person pronouns?
+Is it okay to use first-person pronouns?

 Hug, James E., S.J.
 Tracing the spirit: communities, social action, and theological reflection.
 New York: Paulist Press, 1983.
 Call Number: BV 4405 .T73 1983 and BX2347.7 .T7 1983